 {258}

-prophecy, to .see what was the judgment which God had formed upon the state of Judah.
+prophecy, to see what was the judgment which God had formed upon the state of Judah.

 In the midst of these circumstances, Hosea announces, first of all, the judgment of the house of Jehu.
-Then, under the (symbolical) name of &#8220;Lo-ruhamah,&#8221; he announces that the Lord will entirely remove the house of Israel, that is to say, the ten tribes.
+Then, under the (symbolical) name of "Lo-ruhamah," he announces that the Lord will entirely remove the house of Israel, that is to say, the ten tribes.
 But He will yet have mercy upon Judah, and will deliver it, even as He did in the case of Sennacherib, successor of him who led captive Israel.
-Then He declares by another (symbolical) name given to another child, that at length He will pronounce the sentence of &#8220;Lo-ammi&#8221;; for, said He, you are not My people.
+Then He declares by another (symbolical) name given to another child, that at length He will pronounce the sentence of "Lo-ammi"; for, said He, you are not My people.
 Having announced this judgment in an absolute manner, by a prophetic act, after the judgment executed upon Israel, by means of which it was already entirely cut off, and having declared at the time of this cutting off that Judah should be spared, the evidence is of the clearest kind, that it would be by the judgment executed upon Judah that this sentence would take effect.
-This is by so much the more evident in that &#8220;Lo-ammi,&#8221; by the import of the term, applies to the whole people, which was the object of the prophecy of Hosea.
-Immediately afterwards, the prophet, publishing the mercies of God, declares, first, that the number of the children of Israel shall be as the sand of the sea-shore, and that then the children of Israel&#8212;here expressly distinguished the one from the other in order to establish their re-union in one&#8212;shall be gathered together, and shall appoint to themselves a leader, etc. We thus see clearly that the answer and the dehverance embrace Judah as well as Israel, both of whom were included in &#8220;Lo-ammi,&#8221; although the judgment pronounced for the latter could not take effect until Judah also should be rejected, and thus there should no longer be a people before God.
+This is by so much the more evident in that "Lo-ammi," by the import of the term, applies to the whole people, which was the object of the prophecy of Hosea.
+Immediately afterwards, the prophet, publishing the mercies of God, declares, first, that the number of the children of Israel shall be as the sand of the seashore, and that then the children of Israel -- here expressly distinguished the one from the other in order to establish their reunion in one -- shall be gathered together, and shall appoint to themselves a leader, etc. We thus see clearly that the answer and the deliverance embrace Judah as well as Israel, both of whom were included in "Lo-ammi," although the judgment pronounced for the latter could not take effect until Judah also should be rejected, and thus there should no longer be a people before God.
 That God in the meanwhile preserved a little remnant, which He brought back in order to present Christ to it, is evident.
-The question which we have to solve is this&#8212; Did God, as to His government, put in force this sentence of &#8220;Lo-ammi&#8221; at the time of the captivity of Babylon? for that sentence must needs at some time be put in force.
+The question which we have to solve is this -- Did God, as to His government, put in force this sentence of "Lo-ammi" at the time of the captivity of Babylon? for that sentence must needs at some time be put in force.

 Now let us bear in mind, that the question, as to this expression, is one of the relationship of God with His people, already broken as to the ten tribes (whatsoever may have been the patience of God, and the messages which He sent to them) by the separation of Jeroboam.
 For the golden calves did not